YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/doc/Template -Checklist - Creating Software Documentation.md

 ## Versions History

 - 21 May 2022
-	- [Inital Checklist]  (https://github.com/jhudsl/template-documentation) based on the Cousera Class Documentation and Usability for Cancer Informatics by John Hopkins
+	- [Inital Checklist]  (https://github.com/jhudsl/template-documentation) based on the Cousera Class Documentation and Usability for Cancer Informatics by John Hopkins University
-	- YMBF added additional items and customized to become my standard template for creating Tool/App Documentation
+	- Added additional items and customized to become my standard template for creating Tool/App Documentation
-	- YMBF as class continues will updated

 ----
 Contact